edina/fieldtrip-open/docs/GEOJSON.md

 #### Record Storage in App

-In FTGB, records are stored in localstorage and the current implementation which has some limitations - filtering, seaching, updating.
-Some thought has been put into replacing the localstorage solution with a DB solution:
+In FTGB, records are stored in localstorage and the current implementation has some limitations - filtering, seaching, updating.
+Discussion could be had for replacing the localstorage solution with a DB solution:

 * Websql: is deprecated in HTML5, see: http://www.w3.org/TR/webdatabase/
 * IndexedDB: poor support in older version of webkit, see: http://caniuse.com/indexeddb